florianduport/endurance-documentation/docs/tutorial-basics/configuration.md

 touch .env
 ```

-Now, some environment variables are already required (or optionnal) to work with Endurance.
+Some environment variables are already required (or optionnal) to work with Endurance.
 To list them, you can use the command :

 ```
 endurance list-env-vars